 - Go to the stadium

-- Work on mercy farms
+- Working on farms of mercy

 - Exercise regularly (set ambitious goals!)